mattiaforc/GDL/Notes/notes.md

 [*Simple Introduction to Convolutional Neural Networks*](https://towardsdatascience.com/simple-introduction-to-convolutional-neural-networks-cdf8d3077bac)
 [*Basics of the Classic CNN*](https://towardsdatascience.com/basics-of-the-classic-cnn-a3dce1225add)
 [*Basic Overview of Convolutional Neural Network (CNN)*](https://medium.com/dataseries/basic-overview-of-convolutional-neural-network-cnn-4fcc7dbb4f17)

-# Graph Neural Networks
-Graph neural networks (**GNNs**) **are deep learning based methods that operate on graph domain**.

-Based on CNNs and graph embedding, graph neural networks (GNNs) are proposed to **collectively aggregate information from graph structure**.
-Thus they can model input and/or output consisting of elements and their dependency.

-Firstly, the standard neural networks like CNNs and RNNs cannot handle the graph input properly in that they stackthe feature of nodes by a specific order.
-However, there isn’t a natural order of nodes in the graph.
-To present a graph completely, we should traverse all the possible orders as the input of the model like CNNs and RNNs, which is very redundant when computing.
-To solve this problem, **GNNs propagate on each node respectively, ignoring the input order of nodes**.
-In other words, **the output of GNNs is invariant for the input order of nodes**.
-Secondly, an edge in a graph represents the information of dependency between two nodes.
-In the standard neural networks, the dependency information is just regarded as the feature of nodes.
-However, GNNs can do propagation guided by the graph structure instead of using it as part of features.
-Generally, **GNNs update the hidden state of nodes by a weighted sum of the states of their neighborhood**.

 # Graph Convolutional Network
 Il punto di forza delle CNN e delle RNN è la loro capacità di saper sfruttare al meglio la conoscenza delle interconnessioni fra i dati in input.
 Ad esempio un filtro convolutivo si basa sul fatto che i dati necessari ad elaborare un singolo pixel (per estrarne una feature) si trovino nei pixel a lui vicini (tipicamente, a due o tre pixel di distanza), mentre i pixel più distanti possano essere ignorati.
 Da qui si può evidenziare come dietro questo concetto vi sia un grafo, in quanto la *vicinanza* dei pixel equivale a rappresentare l'immagine come un grafo dalla struttura perfettamente regolare: